 When you feel ready (or even when you don’t), find French natives to speak with you.
 You can use social media to find the perfect match, look in your city for “language lovers” meetings, or take online courses with a teacher.
+It’s useful to have a study buddy!
 You might be scared at first, but your quick progress should encourage you to talk more.

 If you want to learn French fast, you have to remember these 6 tricks but also think about your ultimate goal.
 Do you want to have a new job, travel to France or meet French people?
 If your goal is clear, it will be easier to feel motivated.